ihmeuw/vivarium_cluster_tools/docs/source/config.rst

 2.  ``:`` (colon) is used to store data as a map containing keys and values (just like a python ``dictionary``).

-There is no order among those key-value pairs and each pair will be formatted as **key: value**.
+There is no order among those key-value pairs and each pair should be formatted as **key: value**.
-For example, the following code block shows that you want to specify your initial population in specification.
+For example, the following code block shows how you want to specify your initial population in a model specification.
-It tells us that you want to have initial population size of 1000 and age varies between 0 and 30.
+It tells us that you want to have an initial population size of 1000 and ages between 0 and 30.

 .. code-block:: yaml